 4 bad habits to wipe out in the first month of 2018

-Bad habits.
-By trying to wipe them out too soon, you run the risk of being completely overwhelmed and giving up before January has even ended.
+By doing everything too soon, you run the risk of being completely overwhelmed and giving up before January has even ended.
 Making healthy changes in your life and getting rid of bad habits needs to be done over time.
 But there’s plenty you can do in the first month of the year to make an easy transition to the fittest, healthiest, happiest, bendiest version of you.

-Sedentary lifestyles are common bad habits in the modern world, especially if you work at a desk.
-The human body is designed for movement – it’s what we’ve been doing for thousands of years.
-Now, millions of deaths a year are related to lack of physical activity.
-Through simple changes (i.e. simply standing up and moving more), you’ll see significant benefits to your health.
-Go for a brisk walk on your lunch break, skip the lift and take the stairs, or sign up for a motivating gym class – your body and brain will thank you for it.
+Sedentary lifestyles are common in the modern world, especially if you work at a desk.
+The human body is designed for movement - it’s what we’ve been doing for thousands of years.
+Now, millions of deaths a year are related to lack of physical activity - but through simple changes (i.e. simply standing up and moving more), you’ll see significant benefits to your health.
+Go for a brisk walk on your lunch break, skip the lift and take the stairs, or sign up for a motivating gym class - your body and brain will thank you for it.

 These are all tips to help you improve and become Better Than Yesterday.
 But there’s much more to do.
 Follow betterthanyesterday.holmesplace.com to find out more.